Deck Building Tips Courtesy of Econodek

 TIP 4: DIG DEEP DECK FOOTINGS

-The first step is to review the joist/beam spacing and carefully locate the deck footing holes before digging.
+Start by reviewing the joist/beam spacing and carefully locate the deck footing holes before digging.
 Remember your footings are going to support not only the weight of the sundeck but also the people using the deck.
 Check the local building codes in your area to find out how deep you have to dig for the deck footings.
 This will depend on the frost line and soil conditions in your climate area.

 TIP 5: LEDGER BOARD FOR DECK ATTACHMENT

+This is an extremely important deck building tip.
 A ledger board is typically a 2”×8” or 2”×10” plank that is attached to the home and will support the sundeck.
 When installing the ledger board, it needs to be level and flat.
 The ledger board for deck attachment should be cut to the correct length the first time.
 Trying to move a ledger board once it’s been bolted to the house is a waste of time and money.
 The ledger board should be positioned at the appropriate height for your new sundeck and attached squarely to the home, which might mean having to remove some siding to create a flat surface.
 Be sure to pre-plan where your fasteners and lag screws will be located for the ledger board attachment so that they do not interfere with your metal deck joist hangers.
 This decks.com page offers more detailed information on Attaching A Ledger Board for Your Deck.

 TIP 6: DECK BOARD CROWN UP OR DOWN?

 Your deck board crown should face up.
+Be sure to adhere to this deck building tip.
 The deck’s wood joists determine the level of the deck floor.
 However, since the joist boards are not always perfectly straight, you could still end up with a wavy floor.
 If a board has a curve to it, the raised side or outer curve is known as the crown.
 You can determine where the crown is by holding one end of the board and letting the other end remain on the ground.
 Turn the board so the wide side is horizontal to the ground.
 Then, bring the end of the board you’re holding up to eye level and look down the board.
 The board will likely curve to the left, or curve to the right.
 For a left-hand curve, mark an X on the edge of the board where that curve is located.
 For the right-hand curve, do the same.
 These Xs represent the crowns of the boards.
 When installing the joists, make sure the crowns (Xs) faces up.
 With a raised crown facing up, the board will tend to flatten out over time rather than sag.
 Use metal joist hangers at ledgers and toenail them to the wooden beam using galvanized nails.
 The spacing between the joists should conform to your area’s building code requirement for the size of deck you are building and the length of the joists you are using.
 Your joise spacing will also be reliant on the plywood width and the width of the Econodek™ waterproof vinyl deck flooring you are using.